Privacy Canada is community-supported. We may earn a commission when make a purchase through one of our links. Learn more.

 A virtual private network, better known as VPN, is a system that routes all of your online traffic through a secure, encrypted channel rather than the normal stream of your internet service provider.

 Many corporations and organizations require their employees to use a VPN when connecting to internal resources from a remote location.
-But enabling a VPN from home also has advantages, including the ability to disguise your primary IP address.
+But enabling a VPN from home also has advantages, including the ability to disguise your primary IP address and securing your entire home

 VPNs are typically set up through local clients that are installed on individual computers or mobile devices.
 Once the service is activated and enabled, all data packets are transferred through the VPN tunnel.

-However, in today’s society where a family could have dozens of internet-connected devices in the home, from smart televisions to thermostats to refrigerators, you may prefer to route all of your local wi-fi connections through a VPN channel.
+However, in today’s society where a family could have dozens of internet-connected devices in the home, from smart televisions to thermostats to refrigerators, you may prefer to route all of your local wi-fi connections through a VPN channel (Read more: best VPNs in Canada).

 Step 1: Choosing a VPN Service